Electrocardiogram (ECG or EKG)

 When will we get the results of the ECG?

-If your child’s ECG is done as part of a clinic visit, the results will be given to you during that visit.
-Otherwise, results take 48 to 72 hours and will be faxed to the provider who requested the ECG.
+If your child’s ECG is done as part of a clinic visit, we will give the results to you during that visit.
+Otherwise, results take 48 to 72 hours; we will fax them to the provider who requested the ECG.